The good and the bad

-Taking a trip makes you have micro-memories—short remembrances that might suffice for some.
+Taking a trip lets you create micro-memories—short remembrances that might suffice for some.
 It’s quick, and it doesn’t take up most of your time so you can focus on other day-to-day tasks.
 A shorter period of time means spending a lot of energy, from taking an Uber everywhere you go to staying in convenient but not necessarily environmentally-friendly accommodations.
 This means massive carbon footprint that is probably not worth it for a two-day trip.
 Staying longer in your destination means you have more time to walk or bike around, take public transport, try locally sourced goods and other things that contribute to sustainability.
 Not only that, you have time to immerse yourself in the local culture.

 When you stay in a place long enough, you learn about what makes the culture beautiful, what the locals do daily, and what life is like beyond your comfort zone.
 When you step out of your comfort zone, you see things from different perspectives.
 Sometimes, this means seeing beyond the point of view of privilege.
 You see how you, as a traveler, could enjoy going to different places, and how some could not.
 You see how cultures vary and how your own is not the only correct way of being.
 Going on a journey is not all about picture-perfect bike rides and exotic commodities.
 It’s also about personal growth, and that’s what makes it worthwhile.